08.09.07

 Overall, Death Note is a great series that really inspires emotion and drama.
 I haven’t watched all the episodes (I’m up to 33), but I’ve read the manga and fell in love with it.
 Great work!

-19. blake said,
+19. blake says:

 it was just incredible… i really loved the ending, but at the same time i hated it.. i just didnt want it to end.. i wanted it to go on forever and now… i feel like something is missing.. i know that sounds really gay, but DeathNote has become a major part of my life… idk i guess i can buy the manga..

-20. J Cow said,
+20. J Cow says:

 Well Death Note was a very intelligent series and the reason everyone liked it is for once we get to see a criminal who is smart.
 Every story in existence was about criminals who are dumb.
 It is so stereotypical for the bad guy to die in the end.
 Ending the story where the main character does something royally stupid like trusting a crack pot servant is absolutely unbelievably dumb.